rywible/wrela6/docs/design/name-resolution-design.md

 ```

 This keeps the member lookup algorithm deterministic and central while letting
-type checking provide information that syntax alone cannot know.
+typed layers provide information that syntax alone cannot know.
 If
 `allowedNamespaces` is omitted, the lookup searches every member namespace for
 that owner.
 If more than one candidate remains, the result is ambiguous and the
 caller emits `NAME_AMBIGUOUS_MEMBER` when the source context cannot narrow the
 kind.
 If the source context expects only fields, functions, enum cases, or image
 devices, the caller passes the relevant namespace subset.

-Deferred member references are returned from `ResolvedReferences.deferredMembers()`
+Deferred member references are returned from
-in stable source order.
-HIR lowering or type checking resolves each deferred
+`ResolvedReferences.deferredMembers()` in stable source order.
+Semantic surface
-site by first determining the receiver owner item, then calling
+checking resolves declaration-level sites by first determining the receiver
-`MemberNamespace.resolveMember`.
+owner item, then calling `MemberNamespace.resolveMember`.
+HIR lowering uses the
+same flow for body-local sites.
 A deferred site is therefore not silently
-dropped: it is either completed into a normal `ResolvedReference` at the typed
+dropped: it is either completed into a normal `ResolvedReference` at a typed
 layer or reported as unresolved/ambiguous with the original member span.

 ## Platform Functions And Target Primitives